Am I Too Old to Learn Guitar

 - Equating learnig guitar to learning a language.

 Many people seem to compare learning guitar with learning a language, based on the notion that music is some sort of language.

-While it’s true that there is a language aspect to music, there is also a math part to music.
+While it’s true that there is a language aspect to music, there is also a math part to the music.
 So learning an instrument is still really quite different from language learning.
-In addition: there is a lot of physicality involved in learning how to play buitar, including dexterity, fine motor skills, and rhythmic coordination.
+In addition: there is a lot of physicalities involved in learning how to play guitar, including dexterity, fine motor skills, and rhythmic coordination.
 (All much more challenging for kids than for most adults).

 - Overestimating the impact of brain development in kids on music learning abilities.

 Yes, kid’s brains develop quickly and kids do learn a ton of stuff in a very short amount of time in their first couple of years.

 However: that doesn’t mean that they also learn an instrument quickly.
 A child learns quickly in the skills and fields that the human brain evolutionary has been trained for: walking, developing fine motor skills, counting, communication, language learning, and so on.